Clearlingo Editing and Proofreading

 Times

-Whether you spell out or use numerals for times depends on the style of the writing or where the reference to time is being used.
+Whether you spell times out or use numerals depends on the style of the writing or where the reference to time is being used.
 Either way is correct.

 When the time is vague or it doesn’t matter if it is not exact, you can spell out the words.
 With o’clock, the number is always spelled out.